panosc-eu/search-api/doc/api-calls.md

   public data.
 Later on, we will add authentication to allow also access to embargoed data and may also consider to allow the creation of new datasets.

+- As the purpose of the API is to find metadata of documents (currently publications and proposals) and the datasets that are part of these documents, a decision has been made to only expose endpoints for publications, datasets and instruments.

 ---